 In addition, providing written or verbal feedback and more visual support in the workplace, such as using pictures or symbols to communicate instructions, could benefit all employers – not just the ones on the autism spectrum.

 A number of companies in the tech industry are reacting to the need to hire candidates with an autism spectrum disorder.
 By implementing programmes to recruit autistic people and providing them with the necessary support during their employment, major companies – such as Microsoft, SAP and Dell – saw a positive business impact.

 By learning how top tech companies have shifted their hiring processes, you might discover innovative recruitment practices you could also implement in your workplace and gain valuable insights on how to get started on neurodiverse hiring.

 A growing number of prominent companies is making exploratory efforts to be more inclusive for neurodiverse workers, while others have already reformed their HR processes in order to access autistic talent – among them are SAP, Microsoft, Salesforce, Dell and Auticon.

 Microsoft’s Autism Hiring Programme

 The programme has an inclusive hiring approach that enables the company to attract top talent within the autism spectrum: applicants are engaged in an extended recruitment process (interview academy) that focuses on workability, team projects and skill assessment.
-Moreover, Microsoft is also hosing regularly on Autism Hiring events.
+Moreover, Microsoft is also hosting regular Autism Hiring events.

 SAP’s Autism at Work Programme